What are the rides and attractions at Kentucky Kingdom and Hurricane Bay?

 Are infants allowed on the attractions in the water park?

-May I bring my own flotation device into Hurricane Bay?
+May I bring my own personal flotation device into Hurricane Bay?

 Season Pass FAQs